Building upon firm foundations as young people transition to secondary education.

 - Sports Relief

-- Deep Learning Days: take place once per term and are divided into:
+- Deep Learning Days: these are divided into:

 - Curriculum days [where each year group will study an aspect of a single area of the curriculum in great depth either in the academy or through a trip] or,